 You don’t need expensive software to automate your own tests at home (or at work for that matter).
 Any programming language that can send and receive data through your USB or RS232 port will suffice, however, some are better than others.

-Python is a powerful language that lends itself to this sort of task.
+Pythonis a powerful language that lends itself to this sort of task.
 There is a python library called ‘PyVisa’ which allows you to easily communicate with programmable instruments by use of the NI VISA drivers.
 Using the PyVisa library in conjunction with NumPy, SciPy, MatPlotLib, and OpenPyXl offers a very powerful tool for gathering and processing data obtained from programmable test equipment.
 If your instrument operates off of a non-ASCII text based protocol, such as Modbus, you can use the pySerial library to send and receive each byte, and even find yourself a CRC algorithm already written for you in python!

-stands for Virtual Instrument Software Architecture.
+What is VISA?
+VISA stands for Virtual Instrument Software Architecture.
 It is a standard developed by National Instruments for configuring, programming, and troubleshooting instrumentation.
 It can interface by means of USB, Ethernet, Serial, GPIB, VXI, or PXI.
 The NI VISA drivers are free to download and use with your programmable instrument, even if you are not using NI LabVIEW.

+Okay… I’ve heard enough.
+How about an example?
 Let’s say you have just designed an amplifier circuit and you want to characterize its amplitude response for a range of input frequencies.

 Easy.